Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 How does an H-1B petitioner calculate whether it is an H-1B-dependent employer?

-The full calculation of H-1B dependency must take into consideration the total number of H-1B workers (a “head count” of both full-time and part-time workers) and the H-1B employer’s total work force in the United States (including both US workers and H-1B workers), and must be measured according to full-time equivalent (FTE) employees.
+An H-1B dependency calculation must consider total H-1B workers (“head count” of full-time and part-time) and the H-1B employer’s total work force in the US (including US workers and H-1B workers).
+The determination must measure this according to full-time equivalent (FTE) employees.

 How should an H-1B petitioner using the “single employer” definition determine whether it is an H-1B-dependent employer?